 Jared is committed to putting a stop to discrimination in all its forms and bringing our laws in line with our values as a nation.

-LGBT Caucus: Congressman Polis serves as co-chairman of the LGBT Equality Caucus, along with Tammy Baldwin (D-WI) and Barney Frank (D-MA).
-The Caucus boast a total of 91 Members of Congress who are strongly committed to ensuring that human rights for LGBT people in the U.S. and around the world are fully protected.
-The LGBT Caucus was established in June 2008 and is committed to working towards the extension of equal rights, the repeal of discriminatory laws, the elimination of hate-motivated violence, and the improved health and well being for all people, regardless of sexual orientation or gender identity or expression.
+Shortly after he was elected to Congress, Jared joined with Rep. Barney Frank and Rep. (now Sen.) Tammy Baldwin to launch the Congressional LGBT Equality Caucus.
+The caucus currently has a total of 91 members (including two Republicans) who are strongly committed to ensuring that human rights for LGBT people in the U.S. and around the world are fully protected.
+The Equality Caucus is committed to working toward the extension of equal rights, the repeal of discriminatory laws, the elimination of hate-motivated violence, and the improved health and wellbeing of all people, regardless of sexual orientation or gender identity.

 Last year’s Supreme Court decision making bringing marriage equality to all U.S. states and territories was a historic victory in the movement for equality, but LGBT Americans still face discrimination in many aspects of their lives – such as at school, at work, when they try to buy a home, or when they apply for a loan.

 In 28 states, for instance, same-sex couples have no legal recourse if their landlords decide to evict them from their home.
 In 31 states, it is still legal to fire an employee because they’re gay or transgender.
 In 36 states, there are no laws prohibiting discrimination against LGBT students in schools.